Longest prefix match selects the route

 Key terms:

-Whether you use static or dynamic routing, you need a way to verify that the routing table produces the expected behavior.
+Whether using static or dynamic routing, verify that the routing table produces the expected behavior.

-When debugging a routing problem, you need to know which route a router will use for a given destination.
+When debugging a routing issue, determine which route a router uses for a given destination.
 The following function implements the same longest prefix match algorithm a router uses.
-Run it against your routing table to verify the expected behavior before making changes:
+Run the function against the routing table to verify the expected behavior before making changes:

 import ipaddress